Seamlessly Unifying Attributes and Items: Conversational Recommendation for Cold-Start Users: experiments

 \begin{itemize} \item \textbf{Abs Greedy}~\cite{christakopoulou2016towards}: This work trains an offline FM model based on existing users' records.
 Then it initializes the embedding for the new user with the average of existing users' embeddings.
 Each time it will recommend the top $k$ items ranked by FM and update the FM according to the rejected item list.
 But it does not consider any attribute information and recommend without asking any questions. \citet{christakopoulou2016towards} have shown that Abs-Greedy has a better performance than classic Thompson Sampling, so we don't take classic Thompson Sampling as a baseline here.

 \item \textbf{EAR}~\cite{lei20estimation}: EAR is a state-of-the-art model on MCR scenario for warm-start users.
 It trains a policy network by reinforcement learning to decide whether to ask questions or recommend items.
 The input of the network is an vector which encodes the entropy information of each attribute, user's preference on each attribute, conversation history as well as length of the current candidate list.
 The output is a probability distribution over all actions, which includes all attributes and a dedicated action for recommendation.
 It uses an pretrained offline FM model to decide which items to recommend and employs a policy network trained by policy gradient to decide conversational policy.
-To adapt EAR to our setting, we use the average of existing users' embedding as the embedding of the new user and use the existing user set for both offline and online training.
+To adapt EAR to our setting, we use the average of existing users' embedding as the embedding of the new user and use the existing user set for offline training.
 The new user set is used as testing.
 The rest of the configurations are exactly the same as the original EAR implements.

 \item \textbf{ConUCB}~\cite{zhang2020toward}: Conversational UCB is a recently proposed method to apply bandit to conversational recommendation scenario.
 It models the attributes and items as different arms and choose them separately by different ranking score.
 As for the attribute choice policy, the authors put forward four methods in the paper to choose the attribute to ask: Random, Maximal Confidence, Maximal Confidence Reduction and Advanced Strategy.
-If $n = |{\mathcal{V}_t}|$ denotes the length of current candidate item pool, $k = |{\mathcal{P}_t}|$ denotes the length of the current candidate attribute pool, and $d$ denotes the length of item's embedding, Maximal Confidence Reduction is an $O({n^2})$ algorithm and Advanced Strategy is an $O(2* n * d * k)$ algorithm (while our model is $O(n * (d + k)$).
+If $n = |{\mathcal{V}_t}|$ denotes the length of current candidate item pool, $k = |{\mathcal{P}_t}|$ denotes the length of the current candidate attribute pool, and $d$ denotes the length of item's embedding, Maximal Confidence Reduction is an $O({n^2 + 2*d^2})$ algorithm and Advanced Strategy is an $O(2* n * d * k + 2*d^2)$ algorithm, while our ConTS is $O(2 * d * (n + k) + d^2)$ (note that $n>>(d+k)$ in our setting).
 We choose the second method "Maximal Confidence" proposed in the work.
-The third and the fourth ones in the paper are infeasible in our setting, because a large arm pool in our corpus will result in a gigantic computing complexity. \end{itemize}
+The third and the fourth ones in the paper are infeasible in our setting, because a large arm pool in our corpus will result in a gigantic computing complexity.
+Moreover, all the parameters are tuned following the methods in original paper on validation set.
+The optimal performance can be achieved when $\lambda=0.8$ and $\tilde \lambda = 1$.
+We also explore different policy functions in ConUCB and report the best result, which is discussed in details in Section~\ref{unify}. \end{itemize}